curl/trurl/trurl.md

 component.

 ## parts.host
-The and normalized hostname.
+The normalized hostname.
 It might be a UTF-8 name if an IDN name was used.
 It can also be a normalized IPv4 or IPv6 address.
 An IPv6 address always starts with a bracket (**[**) - and no other hostnames can contain such a symbol.
 If *--punycode* is used, the punycode version of the host is outputted instead.